-Mariachi's outside the brand new Tequila Museum in Plaza Garibaldi in Mexico City.
+Mariachi’s outside the Tequila Museum in Plaza Garibaldi in Mexico City.

 Cafeteria El Cuadrilatero is owned by famous lucha libre star Super Astro.
-The wall of costumes from other famous lucha libre wrestlers is interesting and we appreciate the challenge of The Gladiator (if you eat this massive sandwich in 15 minutes or less it
+The wall of costumes from other famous wrestlers is interesting and we appreciated the challenge of The Gladiator: eat this massive sandwich in 15 minutes or less and it’s free.

 We have no idea why, but Mexico City’s centro historico is peppered with perfumeries ready, willing, and able to craft a custom perfume or copy your favorite at a fraction of the price.

 Classic 19th Century architecture in Mexico City’s centro historico.

 The Angel of Independence is the official symbol of Mexico City.

 The Angel of Independence is not technically in the centro historico (it’s on Avenida La Reforma), but it is the official symbol of Mexico City.
 Get here early enough on a weekend morning and you can score a pass that lets you (and a strictly limited number of others) climb into the statue’s pedestal up to a small observation deck.